nilsinojiya1/OOPWithCPP/README.md

 12.Write a cpp program for find area of circle, triangle and box using function overloading.

-13.Write a cpp program for static variable member functions.
+13.Write a cpp program for static data member.

-14.Write a cpp program for static variable data member.
+14.Write a cpp program for static member functions.

 15. Write a cpp program for passing object and returning object.